STAT540-UBC/seminar-04/sm04_data_and_dplyr.md

 package that unifies `dplyr` syntax with a `data.table` backend.

-An important thing to know about the `dplyr` verbs (and `data.table` for that matter) is that they will only work on data frames that meet certain structural criteria.
-Namely, each variable must be in its own column.
-In data science, we call this “tidy” data.
+An important thing to know about the `dplyr` verbs (and `data.table` for that matter) is that they were developed to work efficiently on data frames that meet certain structural criteria.In data science, we call this “tidy” data.
+For a data to be called it must meet the following
+criteria:

+1. Each column is a variable
+2. Each row is an unique observational unit

 Let’s look at a few small datasets that are “tidy”.